-We recommend that you start exploring data with our featured tools: variable and country graphs, interactive maps and motion chart.
+We recommend that you start exploring data with our featured tools: variable graphs, country graphs, and interactive maps.
 Simple and user-friendly interfaces allow you to explore 450 aspects of democracy for all countries in the world over the last 100 years.

 These brand-new tools make it possible to create even more detailed and nuanced charts, complex graphics and heat maps.

 These tools are recommended for advanced users who are keen to learn more about sequencing mechanisms and contingency conditions.